ivyyap726/CPlusPlus-Application-Design/README.md

 ## About This Project

 This repository holds my projects and assignments for CIS-25-PROGRAMMNG USING C++-L1-41736.
-The class follows an Application Design Lab format, where I build one growing C++ application module by module across the semester.

 ## Application I Plan to Build

 Not decided yet - this section will be updated once I choose a project idea.
-Work is starting with the Module 1 starter console program.

 ## Description